Best Places to Visit in Saudi Arabia

 With the Red Sea to its west and the Arabian Desert to its east, Jeddah is a sprawling metropolis that serves as a gateway for trade and religious festivities.
 Its cultural wealth and numerous attractions make it a must-visit destination.

-Jeddah's UNESCO-listed Historic Jeddah area, known as Al-Balad, features a stunning collection of traditional buildings, mosques, and markets.
-Extend your visit to the Jeddah Corniche for a leisurely stroll along the waterfront, or marvel at the sculptures that dot the landscape.
+Jeddah’s UNESCO-listed Historic Jeddah area, known as Al-Balad, features a stunning collection of traditional buildings, mosques, and markets.
+Extend your visit to the Jeddah Corniche for a stroll along the waterfront or marvel at the sculptures that dot the landscape.

-Relish in Jeddah's culinary delights, such as Mutabbaq - a stuffed pancake with various fillings - or be sure to try Al-Baik, a local fast-food chain renowned for its succulent fried chicken.
+Relish in Jeddah’s culinary delights, such as Mutabbaq – a stuffed pancake with various fillings – or try Al-Baik, a local fast-food chain renowned for succulent fried chicken.

-Immerse yourself in the Janadriyah Festival, an annual event sponsored by the National Guard that brings together a diverse range of cultural expressions.
+Immerse yourself in the Janadriyah Festival, an annual event sponsored by the National Guard that brings together diverse cultural expressions.
 Attendees can indulge in traditional crafts, performances, and delicacies, offering an authentic experience of Saudi Arabian heritage.

 Taif